ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

 Typically, this solution adopts the conventions from the WSPRO program.
 Cross-section coordinate stations are from left to right, facing downstream of the flow.

+This module can be used to estimate tail water rating curve from:

+1. A surveyors profile

+2. Extracted profile from cross-section axes or layout.

 ## Typical Workflow
 [Back to ToC](#table-of-contents)